 Thinking Beyond the Trend: Creative Kitchen Designs that Last

-While interior decorating magazines and Pinterest are undoubtedly invaluable for design inspiration, they also have a lot to answer for.
-Even if you are not planning to resell your property any time soon, being stuck with a kitchen whose design lifestyle is limited at best can be costly and stressful.
+Even if you’re not planning to resell your property any time soon, being stuck with a kitchen whose design lifestyle is limited at best can be costly and stressful.

-The good news is there are a few easy tricks to creating a kitchen design that ticks the trend box without costing you a fortune to update.
+The good news is there are a few easy tricks to creating a kitchen that ticks the trend box without costing you a fortune to update down the track.

-Trawl through Pinterest for modern kitchens and uncluttered spaces are guaranteed to take over your screen.
-Almost every style of design has taken up the art of minimalism, from industrial and ultra-modern, to sleek Scandinavian and country chic, the minimalist concept has been whole heartedly embraced.
-Early converts tried to cut down the kitchen by shrinking work surfaces and joinery, and doing away with any unnecessary visual appliances.
+Early converts tried to cut down the kitchen by shrinking work surfaces and joinery, also doing away with any unnecessary visual appliances.
 While the result is ultra-sleek, functionality can be the victim of this trend.

 The takeaway of creative kitchen designs that go the distance is to create a classic foundation, then add your chosen trends in the most functional, versatile way possible.